NimishKr16/DarkOPS/SolutionSet/Fake Review Detection/README.md

 ## Repository Structure

-- `src/`: Contains the source code for the RoBERTa model and related scripts.
 - `data/`: Includes the dataset obtained from OSF.
 - `results/`: Holds the results of the model, such as performance metrics and classification reports.
 - `notebooks/`: Jupyter notebooks used for data exploration, model training, and evaluation.